-With so many keyboards coming out with 128-note polyphony as being standard, the 32-notes on this keyboard seems like one is being short-changed.
+With so many top digital pianos and keyboards coming out with 128-note polyphony as being standard, the 32-notes on this keyboard seems like one is being short-changed.

 The fall off from sustained sequences is very evident and unfortunately hampers use of the particularly innovative accompaniment features built in.

 It may sound like a small negative but the impact is felt throughout the instrument especially when using a range of functions simultaneously.

 The soft-one touch response of the keys will also be a source of frustration to musicians who are used to a velocity-sensitive approach or a weighted keyboard action and in general limits the ability to deliver more virtuosic pieces.
 The instrument would present more problems for advanced musicians.

 For a 61-key entry-level keyboard, the PSR-E343 offers a broad spectrum of pleasant tones.
 These can be used to provide excellent sounds in conjunction with recording software.